apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns true when 36 is present in the array generated from the values in the `DestStateFips` column of the `flight-carriers` datasource have common elements.
+The following example returns true if the value `36` is present in the array generated from the elements in the `DestStateFips` column from the `flight-carriers` datasource.

 ```sql
 SELECT "Reporting_Airline", ARRAY_AGG(DISTINCT "DestStateFips") AS "StateFipsArray", SCALAR_IN_ARRAY(36, ARRAY_AGG(DISTINCT "DestStateFips")) AS "ValueInArray"